Ibrahim-Rezq/nabd/README.md

 ## 🌟 Overview

-**Nobd** is a Muslim routine tracker that visualizes your spiritual and personal progress across four main categories:
+**Nabd** is a Muslim routine tracker that visualizes your spiritual and personal progress across four main categories:

 | Category                  | Description                                                           |
 | ------------------------- | --------------------------------------------------------------------- |